Impact of Multiple Sclerosis Symptoms IMSS Survey Logo

 This research will, therefore, serve as a catalytic agent for advocacy on MS symptom management and will aim to develop scientific and advocacy publications to catalyze the development of harmonized and personalized approaches of management, treatment, and care.

-How and when is IMSS taking place?
+How and when did the IMSS research take place?

 • Sociodemographic data and disease history including age, gender, ethnicity, employment, education, country, onset of symptoms and diagnosis, caregiver presence, living arrangements, presence of comorbidities, use of disease modifying drugs, as well as mobility and quality of life